-6.14 This indicator is identified as Core Output Indicator ECPI(iii) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A.

-6.15 The objective of this indicator is to quantify employment land available within Chelmsford City.
-This indicator refers to land (in hectares) which is available for employment use, in the following two categories:

-(i) Sites defined and allocated in the adopted Core Strategy:
+- 6.14 This indicator is identified as Core Output Indicator ECPI(iii) within Theme 4 (Quality of Life) of the LDF Monitoring Framework attached at Appendix A. - 6.15 The objective of this indicator is to quantify employment land available within Chelmsford City.
+This indicator refers to land (in hectares) which is available for employment use, in the following two categories: - (i) Sites defined and allocated in the adopted Core Strategy:

-32.03 ha total at 31.03.15
+32.03 ha total at 31.03.16

-(ii) Sites for which Planning Permission has been granted for Use Classes

-31,813 sqm gross floorspace of B1a, b, c, B2 and B8 at 31.03.15:
+(ii) Sites for which Planning Permission has been granted for Use Classes B1a, b, c, B2 and B8